 - 1910 Daily Tel.
 1 July 14/6 The new men of mark in the avant-garde.

 Take, for example, this archival photograph, published in the New York Times Style Magazine in 2016, nearly a century after the moment it records.
-The photograph depicts an avant-garde gathering in Constantin Brancusi’s Paris studio in 1921 (from left to right: Brancusi, the poet Tristan Tzara, the photographer Berenice Abbott, poet and artist Mina Loy, publisher Jane Heap, and editor Margaret Anderson).
+The photograph depicts an avant-garde gathering in Constantin Brancusi’s Paris studio in 1921 (from left to right: the artist Brancusi, Dadaist and poet Tristan Tzara, the photographer Berenice Abbott, poet and artist Mina Loy, Little Review publisher Jane Heap, and Little Review editor Margaret Anderson).
 As reproduced in Style Magazine, this iconic photograph typifies Mina Loy’s position in the avant-garde.
 She is a central, animating, illuminating presence, yet she is also a ghostly spectre, mentioned only in a caption and never in the article.

 For women artists, working in the margins often offered an escape from oppressive conventions of femininity and masculinist standards of achievement.
-As James Martin Harding explains, “performance in the margins can legitimately be characterized as a site of resistance agains the compromises and acquiescences to the normative values that are demanded in the mainstream” (3).
+As James Martin Harding explains, “performance in the margins can legitimately be characterized as a site of resistance against the compromises and acquiescences to the normative values that are demanded in the mainstream” (3).
 But self-conscious marginality runs risks of obscurity and neglect, especially for women: “However romantically or idealistically conceived, the margins are less a site of choice than of exile” (Harding 4).
 The word neglect comes from the Latin “neg-” and “-legere,” meaning to be unread, which has too often been the fate of women writers.2